Learn more about our news and special events, both here at the marina or out and about on Vancouver Island and the Gulf Islands.

 For tips on how to hook the fish in the first place, check out our Lures or Bait debate.

 At Van Isle Marina in Victoria, BC, we are a big boating community who know their fish.
 Looking for the best fishing boat to help you catch fish in more style and comfort?
 Check out some of the yachts we have available for sale.
-We specialize in new Back Cove, Riviera, and Belize motor yachts, in addition to the many pre-owned boats for sale at our marina.
+We specialize in new Pursuit boats, in addition to the many pre-owned boats for sale at our marina.

 Boat Licence, Registration and Insurance